 Toxungen — There is a specific term for topically applied venom such as the case with spitting cobras where it does not cause a mechanical injury but is actively applied.
 The Texas Horned Lizard (Phrynosoma cornutum) is an example of a possible toxungenous Kansas herp species.

-The overarching definition for all of this would fall under biological toxins.
-Most biological toxins are a complex mixture of toxins, each with unique physical and pathological properties, and not a toxin in the single sense.
+The overarching definition for all of these falls under biological toxins.
+Most biological toxins are a complex mixture of several toxins, each with unique physical and pathological properties.
 A species may be both poisonous and venomous (e.g. Rhabdophis of Southeast Asia).
 But you also have many venomous snakes that are not poisonous because people can eat them with no issues.
-Sometimes with large amounts of ingested venom you can have GI effects or an ulcer develop, but our stomach acid can destroy a lot of the enzymes found the venom.
+Sometimes with large amounts of ingested venom, you can have GI effects or an ulcer develop, but our stomach acids and associated proteases can denature many of the enzymes found in venoms.

 Dangerously vs. Harmlessly Venomous — Dangerously venomous herps are a threat to human life or limb and bites from these snakes should always be considered medically significant.
 Harmlessly venomous herps use their venom to subdue prey but are typically not dangerous to humans because a) they have an ineffective venom delivery mechanism, b) their mouths are too small to gain purchase, and c) their venom is not adapted for causing physiological damage to mammals.
 The distinction is largely based on the general function of the venom itself, however, humans may react differently to any envenomation based on their unique physiology.
 It is a good precaution to immediately monitor any suspected snakebite.